akselipalmer/akselipalmer/README.md

 # Hi, I'm Akseli! 👋

-## 🚀 About Me
-- I am a Software Engineer with experience working at an early stage startup.
-I have experience building/shipping/maintaining a production application using languages like React and TypeScript.
+- Frontend Developer with experience leading: Building / Shipping / Maintaining a production SaaS application for a startup.
+(React, TypeScript)

 <!--
 ## 🔭 I’m currently working on ...